jinyuan-jia/BadEncoder/README.md

 The file pretraining_encoder.py is used to pre-train an image encoder.

-To pre-train an image encoder on CIFAR10 or STL10, you could first download the data from the following link [data]() (put the data folder under BackdoorSSL).
+To pre-train an image encoder on CIFAR10 or STL10, you could first download the data from the following link [data](https://drive.google.com/drive/folders/1acJr1fP2paK6pNq2bL6lzPTccv6nSzX6?usp=sharing) (put the data folder under BackdoorSSL).
 Then, you could run the following script to pre-train image encoders on CIFAR10 and STL10:

 ```
-python3 scripts/run_pretraining_encoder
+python3 scripts/run_pretraining_encoder.py
 ```

 ## BadEncoder

 The file badencoder.py implements our BadEncoder.

-You can use the following script to finetune a backdoored image encoder, where the pre-training dataset is CIFAR10, shadow dataset is CIFAR10, and the reference inputs are images of a truck, digit one, and priority traffic sign:
+You can use the following example script to embed a backdoor to an image encoder, where the shadow dataset is CIFAR10 and the reference inputs are images of a truck, digit one, and priority traffic sign:

 ```
 python3 scripts/run_badencoder.py